The Differences Between Limited & Unlimited Companies in Ireland

 In summary, the main difference between these two company types is whether shareholders possess limited liability or not as well as the differences in their reporting requirements to the Companies Registration Office (CRO).
 For example, if you wish to have a company where the shareholders’ personal assets are protected from company creditors (limited liability), a Limited company is the best option.
 The trade-off, however, is that you must submit financial statements to the CRO which are publicly accessible.
 If you wish to register a company where the public cannot access the financial statements, an Unlimited Company might be more suitable, with the trade-off here being that the shareholders will not enjoy limited liability.

-If you need help in deciding which Company Type best suits you and your company’s needs, please contact us on +353(0)1 6461625 or fill out our contact form.
+If you need help in deciding which Company Type best suits you and your company’s needs, please call us at +353(0)1 6461625 or fill out our contact form and a member of our team will be in touch.
 The Company Bureau team are here to assist you with all of your company formation needs.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.